Summary: in this tutorial, you will learn how to use the SQL FETCH

 clause is widely supported by many database systems such as MySQL, H2, and HSQLDB.
 However, the LIMIT

-clause is not in SQL standard.
+clause is not SQL-standard.

 SQL:2008 introduced the OFFSET FETCH